kushguptacse/angular-interview-help/README.md

-# angular-interview-help
+# angular-notes
 It covers some imp revision notes required for angular.
 1. Till nov22 latest version is 15.0.0. i have worked on angular 6.<br>
 2. Angular is typescript based binding framework which binds html view with javascript object. hence it also called MVVM design pattern, where M is model and v is view and angular work as view-model binder.
-It also helps to build single page app by using routing. and it uses  language.<br>
+It also helps to build single page app by using routing. and it uses type-script language.<br>
 3. Angular js vs angular -> 1.x is angular js and post version 2 it is called angular.angularjs is based on javascript language, Angular is based on typescript language.
-Angularjs is based on controller based architecture, angular is build on component based architecture.angular also has cli by which we can create component easily.<br>
+Angularjs is based on controller based architecture, angular is build on component based architecture.angular also has cli by which we can create angular modules easily.<br>
 4. Component are basic building block of angular. each component has ui and ts class. component decorator contains selector,templateUrl,styleUrls. and class can contain data-fields which can be used inside template html.
 CLI command to create component -> ng generate component <component-name> <br>
 It will create -> <br>
 4.1 A directory named after the component <br>